TobiasFaller/Minimalistic-File-Server/README.md

 Server
 ======

-Start with 'jav -jar server.jar <port> <directory>' to serve the selected directory.
+Start with 'java -jar server.jar <port> <directory>' to serve the selected directory.